elincik/elincik/README.md

 Hi there !
-Im **Elina**, a freelance Graphic & Web Designer learning Full-Stack Web Development (started 12.2022)
+Im **Elina**, a freelance Graphic & Web Designer learning Full-Stack Web Development and programming (started 12.2022)

 :computer:**Projects in development:**